Live coding prep

 Step 3: Simulate interview conditions

-Set a timer for 30-45 minutes.
-Pick a problem that fits in that time and commit to solving it like it's the real thing.
+Set a timer for 30 to 45 minutes.
+Pick one problem.
+Commit to it like it's the real thing.

 Step 4: Review and adjust